|

 at New Haven.
 Troop B, Cavalry, Connecticut

-National Guard (Co.
-B 101st Machinegun
+National Guard (Company B 101st Machinegun

 Battalion).
 Army Candidate School.
 American